botcliq/botcliq.github.io/_golang/functions.md

 # Functions:
- * Function parameters and return type(s) are optional The main() function is an example of such a function -
+ * Function parameters and return type(s) are optional The main() function is an example of such a function.
 ```txt
     func main(){
     }